pintub/dataStructure-algo/DP.md

   Note, it is important to go from str lengnth lower(1) to higher(n)
 ##### :rocket: Boolean parenthesis.
 Given String "T ^ F & T" ,which has char ∈ {T, F, &, |, ^), How many ways If you put parenthesis, it can evaluate to True.
 - memo Pair[][].
 Pair<#Ways-True, #Ways-False>

+:rocket: :bulb: 🍾 New Type of DP question, Paritioning w/ 2 levels , i.e. 2D or 2-dimenson or Two Dimension DP
 ##### :rocket: isScrambledString(str1, str2).
 ScrambledString Definition : Form a tree like below(root as actual-string to leaf as single-character) with a string with two conditions 1.Leaf nodes can't be empty string 2.For any non-leaf nodes, child's can be swapped 0 or 1 times 3.
 Then go left->right direction in tree for the "leaf" nodes.
 Voilà new string is formed.
 Input string and this new string are Scrambled Strings
-- :bulb: 🍾 New Type of DP question, Paritioning w/ 2 levels , i.e. 2D or 2-dimenson or Two Dimension DP
 - `MustRead` Again 2 level DP choices. `Note` In 2 level DP, there is 2 level choices, Check how in both levels, a choice is selected over other choices.
 Here 1st level choice is multiple partitions, 2nd level is whether swapping is there are not.
 2nd level "AND" is used, 1st level "OR" is used

 <pre>